 If you want your oats to be sweetened, stir in your sweetener of choice.
 I like to use pure maple syrup.
 This is also a great time to add a little cinnamon.

-Top your bowl of oatmeal with fresh fruit, nuts, nut butter – whatever you enjoy.
+Top your bowl of oatmeal with fresh fruit, nuts, nut butter, flaxseed, chia seeds, or whatever toppings you enjoy.
 I’ve listed lots of oatmeal topping ideas here.

-Refrigerator: You can keep your cooked steel cut oatmeal in the refrigerator for up to 5 days.
+- Refrigerator: You can store cooked steel cut oatmeal in the refrigerator for up to 5 days.
 Let it cool and then refrigerate it in an airtight container.
 If you want to take your oatmeal for grab and go breakfasts, store it in individual serving size containers, such as mason jars.

-Freezer: Cooked oatmeal freezes well.
+- Freezer: Cooked oatmeal freezes well.
 I recommend freezing it in individual portions.
-You can freeze your oatmeal in muffin cups.
-I use these silicone muffin cups.
+One way to do this is to freeze the oatmeal in silicone muffin cups.
 Fill the muffin cups with oatmeal and put them on a tray in your freezer.
 Once the oatmeal has frozen, you can pop it out of the silicone cups and freeze it in a zip-top bag or other airtight container for up to 3 months.

 Instant Pot Steel Cut Oats